barqy/CleaningProject/README.md

 We need only those columns which have mean() or std() in the feature names.

 The rows in the data set correspond to the subject and activity, which are in subject\_test.txt and y\_test.txt files.
-These files are merged with the data set, so that subject and activity columns are puplated in a long data set.
+These files are merged with the data set, so that subject and activity columns are populated in a long data set.
 The activities are given by their ids, so we replace them by match merging them with activity\_labels.txt file.

 Finally, we merge train and test data into one long data set with subject numbers and activity names, which has only the